 STL CUTTER FILES - WHY DO THEY COST MORE THAN A PHYSICAL CUTTER?

-The .stl file is the original file for the 3D object; once you have the file, there is no way I can limit the number of cutters you print and/or sell, nor can I truly prevent the digital file from being further distributed.
+The .stl file is the original file for the 3D object; once you have the file, there is no way I can limit the number of cutters you print, nor can I truly prevent the digital file from being further distributed.
+For this reason, all my .stl cutter files have my "Lucie Bakes" logo added to the design.

 Professionally-created design can be surprisingly pricey.
 The cost of design is determined by who is creating the design; for example, you could design a logo yourself or with a friend and it would be free.
 Or, you could hire a professional and it might cost hundreds, if not thousands, of dollars.
 It’s not necessarily the final result you are paying for (although, the final result will likely reflect the skills of the designer), it’s the designer’s PROCESS!
 There is extensive research, concept development, and refinements that go into a design project.
 I’m a professional designer with a Bachelor's Degree in Design (majoring in Graphic Design & Marketing) and have years of full-time work under my belt.
 All my cookie cutters are created using professional design software: I digitally illustrate the cutter as a 2D shape, then build the pieces into a 3D form.
 There are certain specifications required for this process, such as determining an appropriate size and thickness for the cutter, and if any supports will be needed to keep it sturdy.
 Once I’m satisfied with how it’s looking on-screen, I print and test it!